lishen19920525/ProjectPanther/README.md

     }
 }
 ```
-Add your implementation to your list of keeps in your proguard.cfg file:
+Add your implementation to your list of keeps in your proguard.cfg file
 ```
 -keepnames class com.xxx.xxx.xxx.xxx.DemoPantherModule
 -keep class io.panther.**{*;}
 ```
-Add a metadata tag to your AndroidManifest.xml with your PantherModule implementation's fully qualified classname as the value, and "io.panther.PantherModule" as the key:
+Add a metadata tag to your AndroidManifest.xml with your PantherModule implementation's fully qualified classname as the value, and "io.panther.PantherModule" as the key
 ```xml
 <meta-data
    android:name="io.panther.PantherModule"
    android:value="com.xxx.xxx.xxx.xxx.DemoPantherModule" />
 ```
-### 3.Enjoy it
+### 3. Enjoy it
 Please refer to [Demo](https://github.com/lishen19920525/ProjectPanther/tree/master/app/src/main/java/io/panther/demo) for specific usage